d4l3k/gocoin/README.md

 # GOcoin

-##Overview
+## Overview

-This is a library to make bitcoin address and transactions which was forked from [hellobitcoin](https://github.com/prettymuchbryce/hellobitcoin).
+This is a library to make bitcoin address and transactions which was forked from [hellobitcoin](https://github.com/prettymuchbryce/hellobitcoin), and has some additional functions.

+This uses btcec library in [btcd](https://github.com/btcsuite/btcd) instead of https://github.com/toxeus/go-secp256k1 to be a pure GO program.

+## Functions

+1. Normaly Payment(P2PKH) including multi TXin and multi TXout.
-Additionally you can gether unspent transaction outputs(UTXO) and send transaction by using [Blockr.io](http://blockr.io) WEB API, and can use M of N multisig whose codes was partially ported from https://github.com/soroushjp/go-bitcoin-multisig.
+2. Gethering unspent transaction outputs(UTXO) and send transactions by using [Blockr.io](http://blockr.io) WEB API.
+3. M of N multisig whose codes was partially ported from https://github.com/soroushjp/go-bitcoin-multisig.

-This uses btcec library in [btcd](https://github.com/btcsuite/btcd) instead of https://github.com/toxeus/go-secp256k1 not to use C programs.

-###Installation
+## Installation

     $ mkdir tmp
     $ cd tmp